Impe

 level, in order from highest to lowest tightness.
 Each

-for the operator and whether it is Prefix
+for the operator and whether it is Prefixed or

 operator name and associative handedness (which is left as a curried